SauloCav/Data-Structures-C/README.md

 -- The data relating to the element</br>
 -- A pointer to the next node</br>
 There is also a separate pointer that indicates the first element in the list (the head of the list).
 This has a null value when the list is empty.
 The next node pointer of the last element in the list always points to a null value to mark the end of the list.

+<strong>Ordered Linked List:</strong></br>
+Follows the same principles as linked lists but has its elements ordered.
+This ordering can be done in different ways.